VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Final1.md

 }
 ```

-Now add the following elements on the webpage using only JavaScript and DOM methods.
+Now add the following elements on the webpage using **only JavaScript and DOM methods**.

 - a `p` with red text that says “Hey, I am a red paragraph!”
 - a `h3` with blue text that says “I am a blue h3!”